Classification of non-symplectic automorphisms of order 3 on $K3$ surfaces: Abstract

 \section{Abstract}

-In this paper, we study non-symplectic automorphisms of order 3 on algebraic $K3$ surface over $\mathbb{C}$ which act trivially on the N\'{e}ron-Severi lattice.
-In particular we shall characterize their fixed locus in terms of the invariants of 3-elementary lattices.
+In this paper, we study non-symplectic automorphisms of order 3 on algebraic $K3$ surfaces over $\mathbb{C}$ which act trivially on the N\'{e}ron-Severi lattice.
+In particular we shall characterize their fixed loci in terms of the invariants of 3-elementary lattices.